Beyond Data Samples: Aligning Differential Networks Estimation with Scientific Knowledge

 \textbf{(2) Knowledge as Node Groups:} Many real-world applications include knowledge about how variables group into sets.
-For example, biologists have collected a rich set of group evidence about how genes belong to various biological pathways or exist in the same or different cellular locations \cite{da2008systematic}.
-Gene grouping information provides solid biological bias that genes belonging to the same pathway tend to co-activated (a dense sub-network) or co-deactivated (a block of sparse entries).
+For example, biologists have collected a rich set of group evidence about how genes belong to various biological pathways or exist in the same or different cellular locations \citep{da2008systematic}.
+Gene grouping information provides solid biological bias that genes belonging to the same pathway tend to be co-activated or co-deactivated.

-However, this type of group evidence cannot be used via $W_E$ formulation.
-This is because even though it is safe to assume nodes in the same group share similar interaction patterns, but we do not know beforehand if a specific group's pattern is "dense sub-network" or "group sparsity".
-To mitigate the issue, we propose integrating knowledge of feature groups into $\Delta$ by enforcing a group-structured regularization on corresponding edge groups in $\Delta$.
+However, this type of group evidence cannot be described via the aforementioned $W_E$-based formulation.
+This is because it is safe to assume nodes in the same group share similar interaction patterns.
+However, we do not know beforehand if a specific group functions the same across two conditions ("group sparsity" -- a block of sparse entries in the differential net) or differently between conditions ("dense sub-network" in the differential net).